Albert-Gao/NZ_YumE/README.md

 # NZ_YumE
+The project is developed via typescript, a showcase on how to develop javascript apps via the traditional OOP approach, use IoC to separate each module.
+It use npm and webpack as well.
+The DEMO is [here](http://mr-binary.github.io/NZ_YumE/).

 It is a story about a web application which doesn't directly interact with browser...
 Yes, I mean it.